pipposowlo/Facebook_Connector/README.md

 **Google Data Studio Community Connector for Facebook Insights.**

 Based  on @halsandr Facebook connector.
 Works with OAut2.
-Make sure to give grant marketing Api accesso to your Facebook app as you will need  ads_read and read_insights permissions.
+Make sure to grant marketing Api access to your Facebook app as you will need  ads_read and read_insights permissions.

 ------------